 Here are some tips and tricks that may help if you are tackling how to preserve flowers in resin for the first time.
-The flowers referred to below are a variety of colors, delicate blooms, small flowers, bright-coloured and white flowers, but you can use whatever flowers you like.
+The flowers referred to below are a variety of colors, delicate blooms, small flowers, bright-colored and white flowers, but you can use whatever flowers you like.

 Is it better to seal the Flowers before casting in Resin?

 Yes, if you give your flowers a protective coat before you cast them, it will stop the resin from causing any change to your flowers.

 Remember, flowers are organic substances and can trap air bubbles and by sealing them you prevent the bubbles from forming in the resin.
 Sealing your flowers also keeps them from crumbling and keeps them in a more rigid shape.
 This type of process has different results when applied to dried flowers as opposed to fresh flowers.

 There appear to be two methods used for this process and we will show you how below: